asiapacificforum/nhrihub/README.md

 app-specific constants (orgname etc) timezone
 All dates and times are entered and displayed in the timezone configured for the application.
+Acceptable file types and maximum file size for uploading internal documents are set in the vendor/gems/corporate_services/config/initializers/internal_documents.rb

 ## Database creation and initialization
   Configuring the first user